N. T. Rama Rao: Personal life

-NTR's sixth son, Nandamuri Balakrishna, has been one of the leading actors in Tollywood since the mid-1980s.
+Rao's sixth son, Nandamuri Balakrishna, has been one of the leading actors in Tollywood since the mid-1980s.
 He also started his career as a child artist.
-NTR's third daughter, Bhuvaneswari, is married to chief minister Nara Chandrababu Naidu.
-NTR's second daughter, Daggubati Purandeswari, is a politician, who has represented the Indian National Congress in the Lok Sabha and served as a Union Minister.
+Rao's third daughter, Bhuvaneswari, is married to chief minister Nara Chandrababu Naidu.
+Rao's second daughter, Daggubati Purandeswari, is a politician, who has represented the Indian National Congress in the Lok Sabha and served as a Union Minister.
 She later shifted her allegiance to the Bharatiya Janata Party.

 Rama Rao died of a heart attack on 18 January 1996 at his residence in Hyderabad, aged 72.
 He was cremated, and his ashes were immersed at Srirangapatna by his second wife Lakshmi Parvathi, eight years later, in May 2004.